vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/availability.md

     curl -v -XPOST -H "Content-Length:0"  http://${APP_URL}/actuator/palTrackerFailure
     ```

-1. Verify in either *App Manager* or
-    the `pal-tracker` and events watch windows a crash and
+1. Verify that a crash and restart occurs.
-    restart occurs.
+    You can see this either in *Apps Manager* or
+    the window in which you are watching `cf events` output.
-    This may occur very quickly,
+    This restart may occur very quickly, which demonstrates
-    which demonstrates
     [disposability](https://12factor.net/disposability)
     characteristics of your application.